souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

 # Conclusion
 So, in just 130 lines of code we are created a fully functioning RESTful API performing all four of the CRUD operations in the most dominating language of this segment! **kudos!**
 As further steps of deployment, you can write a simple [Ansible](https://www.ansible.com/) script and a corresponding [unit file](https://fedoramagazine.org/systemd-getting-a-grip-on-units/) which will keep your webserver running running and make `systemd` take away all the pain of maintenance!
-You can have a look at [this](https://github.com/souvikhaldar/online-store) repository where I've implemented an online store and deployed it to cloud using ansible and an unit file.
+As an example, you can have a look at [this](https://github.com/souvikhaldar/replayd) repository where I've implemented a server to store data in `in-memory buffer` and deployed it to cloud using Ansible and an unit file.
 Welcome, to the world of Go, hope this article got you started and now you can keep **GOing**.